SebastianWilson/MLpage/index.md

 Data cleaning

 First, we removed the unnecessary columns from our data.
 This includes Adjusted Close and Volume columns.
-Volume may be added to the equation in following versions.
 Then, we added a column for the positional difference between the candlesticks by comparing the difference in midpoints.
 We changed the High, Low, and close values to ratios over Open price.
 After that, we removed the dates as we don’t really have the use for them.
 The dataset now has this format:

          High         Low       Close     midDiff
          0  1.315789  0.923158  1.257368  0.000000